Andreas Gottlob Rudelbach

-Andreas Gottlob Rudelbach (29 September 1792 – 3 March 1862) was a Dano-German neo-Lutheran theologian and author.
+Andreas Gottlob Rudelbach (29 September 1792 – 3 March 1862) was a Danish-German neo-Lutheran author and theologian.
 He was superintendent in Glauchau from 1829–1845 and parish priest of Slagelse from 1848–1862.

-Despite being acknowledged as one of the most highly educated members of the Danish clergy, Rudelbach's theological views were often in opposition to the religious establishment and led him to be rejected by many of his peers in Denmark and Saxony.
+Despite being acknowledged as one of the most highly educated members of the Danish Lutheran clergy, Rudelbach's theological views were often in opposition to the religious establishment and led him to be rejected by many of his peers in Denmark and Saxony.
 Alongside N. F. S. Grundtvig, Rudelbach was a staunch dissident of rationalism.
 However, he too came into conflict with Grundtvig towards the later part of his career.

 Early life and education

-Andreas Gottlob Rudelbach was born on 29 September 1792 in Copenhagen.
+Andreas Gottlob Rudelbach was born on 29 September 1792 in Copenhagen, Denmark–Norway.
 His mother, Berthe Cathrine Ørstrøm (1753–1825), was from Sweden and his father, Johann Heinrich Gottlob Rudelbach (1748–1821), was a tailor from Saxony.
 As a child, his family was part of the German-speaking community of St. Peter's Church.

-He was educated the Metropolitanskolen from 1810 and attended the University of Copenhagen, where he received the academic title privatdozent.
-He received a candidate degree in theology in 1820 and was made a doctor of philosophy in 1822, following a successful thesis on Greek and Christian ethics.
+He was educated the Metropolitanskolen from 1810 and attended the University of Copenhagen, where he received the academic title of privatdozent.
+He received a candidate degree in Christian theology in 1820 and was made a Doctor of Philosophy in 1822, following a successful thesis on Greek and Christian ethics.
 The same year he was awarded his doctorate, he married Elisabeth Marie Bønsøe (1803–1867) in Frederiksberg on 28 June 1822.

 Career

 Despite his qualifications, Rudelbach's theological positions prevented him from being offered a teaching position at the University of Copenhagen.
-From 1823 to 1824 he traveled through Austria, France, Germany, and Switzerland where was in contact with leading scholars and theologians, including Johann Blumhardt, Henri Grégoire, Georg Wilhelm Friedrich Hegel, Johann Michael Sailer, and Friedrich Schleiermacher.
+From 1823 to 1824 he traveled through Austria, France, Germany, and Switzerland.
+He came into contact with leading Protestant scholars and theologians of his time, including Johann Blumhardt, Henri Grégoire, Georg Wilhelm Friedrich Hegel, Johann Michael Sailer, and Friedrich Schleiermacher.
 On his return to Denmark, he published the Augsburg Confession in Danish in 1825 and authored a disputation, De typis ac symbolis Scripturae sacrae dissertatio.
 His theological disputation was accepted by Kiel University, but Rudelbach was not awarded a degree in response.

 Through a connection to the highly conservative professor Ernst Wilhelm Hengstenberg, Rudelbach was recommended to count Ludwig von Schönburg of Saxony.
 Through Schönburg he was made superintendent of Glauchau in 1829.
 There, he encouraged religious awakening and a rejection of rationalism while opposing any formal separation from the Lutheran Church.
 While in Saxony, he published work on Danish church affairs and in 1837 published a translation of Grundtvig's The First World Chronicle in German.
 He gradually found himself in conflict with other clergy in Saxony, particularly because of his strict adherence to Lutheran dogma.
 He resigned as superintendent of Glauchau in 1845 and returned to Denmark.